 Universal has made no secret of its Oscar dreams for “Cinderella Man,” a well-reviewed box office disappointment when it bowed this summer.
-And the studio takes its best shot at Acad riches with extra after polished extra that showcase the contributions of helmer Ron Howard, star Russell Crowe and co-scribe Akiva Goldsman.
+And the studio, which has made a habit of award-season DVD launches, takes its best shot at Acad riches with extra after polished extra that showcase the contributions of helmer Ron Howard, star Russell Crowe and co-scribe Akiva Goldsman.

 Is it really coincidence that the first trailer on both discs is for the extended cut of “Gladiator,” a Crowe Oscar winner?
 Or that several features end with box art of “A Beautiful Mind,” the Oscar-rich collaboration between Crowe and Howard, as an almost subliminal reminder how award-worthy the team has been in the past?

 Campaign positioning aside, the collector’s edition serves up plenty of interesting nuggets about filming techniques, Crowe’s training and the real heavyweight champ.
 D.P.
 Salvatore Totino not only created a camera that the actors/fighters could punch, he turned himself into a human punching bag to give the blows more wallop.

 The crew also takes great pains to explain their efforts to add grit — through lighting or production palettes — to Depression scenes and avoid a nostalgic sentimental glow.
 During one of two sections devoted to deleted scenes, Howard talks about excising a subplot involving little Rosemary to avoid any suggestions of “Our Gang” preciousness.